AJDescole/AzranEngine/README.md

 Now handling an avatar with multiple parts (such as hat, feet, ...) and animations (such as directions).
 We're currently working on a tiny chat system for demonstration.

+### 2018-04-15

+Tiny chat done.
+Now working on UI and room system, inspired by discord.

 ## License

 This project is distributed under the MIT license.